 NECTFL Future Language Educator Scholarship

-NECTFL is pleased to announce the NECTFL Future Language Educator Scholarship.
+NECTFL is pleased to offer the NECTFL Future Language Educator Scholarship.
 A $1000 scholarship will be awarded to a future language educator from the NECTFL region to be used during the semester/year devoted to student teaching (graduate or undergraduate).
 The recipient will receive one night hotel stay and a complimentary registration to the NECTFL conference to accept the award.
-The scholarship will be awarded at conference and may be used either during that spring session or the following fall semester.
+The scholarship will be awarded at the conference and may be used either during that spring session or the following fall semester.